interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

 shared_secret = hmac_sha_256(shared_secret_generator, token)

 // The nonce is taken from the public headers and used as the IV
+// (initialization vector) of AES-256-GCM.
+The auth tag for GCM decryption is
-// (initialization vector) of AES-256-CTR.
-Note that the header names are
+// the second space-separated field of the 'encryption' header.
+Note that the
-// case-insensitive but the values are case-sensitive, just as in HTTP.
-If the
+// header names are case-insensitive but the values are case-sensitive, just as
-// public 'Encryption' header were set to 'none', this decryption function
+// in HTTP.
+If the public 'Encryption' header were set to 'none', this
-// would be omitted, as packet.data would contain the plaintext of the private
+// decryption function would be omitted, as packet.data would contain the
-// headers and application data.
+// plaintext of the private headers and application data.

 psk_data = packet.data
 nonce = psk_data.headers['nonce']
+auth_tag = psk_data.headers['encryption'].split(' ')[1]
 payment_decryption_key = hmac_sha_256(shared_secret, 'ilp_psk_encryption')
-private_headers = aes_256_ctr_decipher({
+private_headers = aes_256_gcm_decipher({
   key: payment_decryption_key,
   iv: nonce,
+  tag: auth_tag,
   data: psk_data.data
 })